PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 Mixpanel claims over 50 official integrations covering a wide-range of use cases.
 Given its focus on product analytics alone, many of these integrations connect to third-party tools for A/B testing, feature flag, and marketing use cases.

 The [PostHog App Store](/apps) has over 50 apps as well, though not all of these are integrations with external tools.
+Some are apps that modify data flows or add components to your frontend.
 PostHog doesn't natively connect with A/B testing or feature flag tools as these features are built into PostHog itself.

 **Categories:**